Fort Worth Felony Lawyer

 What is a State Jail Felony?

 A state jail felony is an offense that is punishable by a minimum of 180 days to a maximum of two years in the state jail system.
 It is also punishable by up to a $10,000 fine.
-The state jail system was created due overcrowding in the Texas prison system.
+The state jail system was created due to overcrowding in the Texas prison system.
 It is meant to be an intermediate facility for individuals charged with felonies.
 Despite this, the state jail system is the only felony incarceration in Texas where parole does not apply.
-In other words, a person who is sent to state jail is going to serve their sentence day-for-day with the exception of diligent participation credit which may shave some time off of the state jail felony sentence.
+In other words, a person who is sent to state jail is going to serve their sentence day-for-day except diligent participation credit which may shave some time off of the state jail felony sentence.
 A knowledgeable Fort Worth felony lawyer could further explain state jail felonies to anyone facing charges.

 12.44 and State Jail Felonies